 More for adults, teens, and kids

 You can browse the Adult World Languages Collection on the Main Library’s third floor.
 It has nonfiction and fiction—including graphic novels and teen fiction—in French, German, Italian, and Spanish.
-And this year, we’re adding Arabic, Chinese, and Polish.
+And this year, we’re adding Arabic, Chinese, and Japanese.

 Also growing is the Children’s World Languages Collection.
 Located in the Main Library Children’s Services area, the collection is full of books and movies in languages including French, Spanish, Arabic, Chinese, Dakota, Hebrew, Hindi, Japanese, Korean, Russian, and more.